RubixML/ML/docs/preprocessing.md

 | [Boolean Converter](transformers/boolean-converter.md) | Other | Categorical or Continuous | | |

 ## Dimensionality Reduction
-Dimensionality reduction is a preprocessing technique for embedding a dataset into a lower dimensional vector space.
-It allows a learner to train and infer quicker by producing a dataset with fewer but more informative features.
+Dimensionality reduction is a preprocessing technique for projecting a dataset onto a lower dimensional vector space.
+It allows a learner to train and infer quicker by producing a training set with fewer but more informative features.
+Dimensionality reducers can also be used to visualize datasets by outputting low (1 - 3) dimensionality embeddings for use in plotting software.

 | Transformer | Supervised | [Stateful](transformers/api.md#stateful) | [Elastic](transformers/api.md#elastic) |
 |---|---|---|---|